uiuc-ling-cl/uiuc-ling-cl.github.io/ling402/syllabus.md

 	* The message must be filed under the Campuswire category for that homework assignment.
 	* The title of the message must be “Penalty-free late day (X of 4)”, where X is replaced by the number 1, 2, 3 or 4.
 	* In the body of the message, the student must explicitly request the use of a penalty-free late day.
+	* If the student does not receive a reply acknowledging the record from the instructors within 24 hours, a direct email may be sent to the instructors as a reminder.

 * In the student’s git repository for the assignment, the student must note the request in the appropriate file, check in the changes, and push the changes to the remote repository.

 Only when all of these steps have been taken prior to the deadline will a penalty-free late day be applied.
 If a student wishes to make use of more than one penalty-free late day per assignment, all of the above steps must be performed separately for each penalty-free late day.

+For unforeseeable matters (e.g. emergencies), the student should still notify the instructors afterwards about any reasons that caused the delay, as well as the intention to use penalty-free late day(s).

 Penalty-free late days cannot be used to extend any deadline beyond the last regular day of class in the semester, nor be used to turn in work after the solution has been presented to the students.

+#### Inclusive Statement

+The effectiveness of this course is dependent upon the creation of an encouraging and safe classroom environment.
+Exclusionary, offensive or hateful speech (such as racism, sexism, homophobia, transphobia, etc.) will not be tolerated and in some cases subject to University harassment procedures.
+Both instructors and students all responsible for creating a positive and safe environment that allows all students equal respect and comfort.
+Everyone is, therefore, expected to help establish and maintain an environment where everyone can contribute without fear of ridicule, intolerance, or offensive language and behaviour.